mchowdhury56/Algorithms-Implementations/README.md

 inversioncounter.cpp - Counts the number of inversions in an array by using either brute force or with mergesort.

-shortestpaths.cpp - Finds all the shortest paths between points in a distance matrix using Floyd's Algorithm
+shortestpaths.cpp - Finds all the shortest paths between points in a distance matrix using Floyd's Algorithm.